MrVPlusOne/Singularity/Tutorial.md

 runExample(FuzzingTaskProvider.quickSortExample, Seq(ioId))
 ```

-`runExample` takes a `RunConfig` to overwrite the default parameters used by our GP algorithm.
+`runExample` takes a `RunConfig` and uses it to adjust our GP algorithm's parameters.

+The default parameters are shown below:

 ```scala
 case class RunConfig(populationSize: Int = 500,